 - Here the filling medium is in both liquid and gaseous form.

 - The interface between the two must occur in the bulb and this will move slightly with temperature affecting the pressure.

 - The bulb will be mostly filled with gas while the capillary and spiral would contain liquid.

 - This is not recommended when the ambient temp. is near to the measured temp.

-- The operating principle for the gas-filled systems is that in a perfect gas confined to a constant volume the pressure is proportional to the absolute temperature.
+- The operating principle for gas-filled systems is that in a perfect gas confined to a constant volume, the pressure is proportional to the absolute temperature.

 - For Low temperatures, Helium is used.

 - This is a very common method for measurement.

 - The ambient temperature compensation is less of a problem, as mercury is incompressible.